 If you vote by proxy, the individuals named on the proxy, or their substitutes, will vote your shares in the manner you indicate.
 If a beneficial owner who holds shares in street name does not provide specific voting instructions to their brokerage firm, bank, broker dealer or other nominee, under the rules of certain securities exchanges, including Nasdaq Marketplace Rules, the brokerage firm, bank, broker dealer or other nominee holding those shares may generally vote as the nominee determines in its discretion on behalf of the beneficial owner on routine matters but cannot vote on non-routine matters, the latter of which results in "broker non-votes."
-Proposal No.4 involves a matter we believe to be routine.
-Accordingly, if you do not give instructions to your broker, the broker may vote your shares in its discretion on Proposal No. 4 and therefore no broker non-votes are expected in connection with Proposal No. 4.
-Proposal Nos 1, 2, 3 and 5 involve matters we consider non-routine under the applicable rules.
-If you do not give your broker specific instructions, the broker will not vote your shares on Proposals 1, 2, 3 and 5 and your shares will constitute broker non-votes.
+Proposal Nos.
+2 and 3 involves matters we believe to be routine.
+Accordingly, if you do not give instructions to your broker, the broker may vote your shares in its discretion on Proposal Nos.
+2 and 3 and therefore no broker non-votes are expected in connection with Proposal Nos.
+2 and 3.
+Proposal Nos 1 and 4 involve matters we consider non-routine under the applicable rules.
+If you do not give your broker specific instructions, the broker will not vote your shares on Proposal Nos 1 and 4 and your shares will constitute broker non-votes.
 If you date, sign, and return the proxy card without indicating your instructions, your shares will be voted as follows:

 - Proposal No. 1.
-"FOR" (if authority to do so is not withheld) the election of the two nominees for the Class I Directors, each to serve until the earlier of the Company's Annual Meeting of Stockholders in 2023 and his successor is duly elected and qualified; - Proposal No. 2.
-"FOR", by a non-binding advisory vote, the proposal regarding executive compensation for the Company's executive officers; - Proposal No. 3.
-"FOR", by a non-binding advisory vote, the proposal regarding the frequency by which future advisory votes on executive compensation will occur;

-- Proposal No. 4.
-"FOR" the ratification of the appointment of WithumSmith+Brown PC as our independent registered public accounting firm for the year ending December 31, 2020; - Proposal No. 5.
+"FOR" (if authority to do so is not withheld) the election of the nominee for the Class II Director to serve until the earlier of the Company's Annual Meeting of Stockholders in 2024 and until a successor is duly elected and qualified; - Proposal No. 2.
+"FOR" the ratification of the appointment of WithumSmith+Brown PC as our independent registered public accounting firm for the year ending December 31, 2021; - Proposal No. 3.
+"FOR" to grant discretionary authority to the Board of Directors to amend the Certificate of Incorporation, as amended (the "Certificate of Incorporation"), to increase the number of authorized shares of our common stock from 112,600,000 to 172,600,000 at any time on or prior to the date of the 2022 Annual Meeting of Stockholders; - Proposal No. 4.
 "FOR" the approval of an amendment to the Celsion Corporation 2018 Stock Incentive Plan; and - Other Business.
 In the discretion of your proxy holder (one of the individuals named on your proxy card), on any other matter properly presented at the Annual Meeting or any adjournment or postponement thereof.